lbke/research/auth.md

 https://nextjs.org/docs/authentication
 TODO: describe the pattern selected by Next.js official doc more thoroughly.

+### With Passport

+The "With Passport" example is using a symmetrical token.

 ## About next-auth
 https://next-auth.js.org/
 TODO: describe the pattern selected by Next auth